 Here's what I mean.

-If you were using your photos just for the internet or sharing with friend via email, a low megapixel count was adequate.
+Previously, if you were using your photos just for the internet or sharing with friend via email, a low megapixel count was adequate.
 If you were printing to a nice small snapshot size you needed more megapixels to get a decent quality.

 Large poster-sized prints required image files from high megapixel cameras.
 Not any more.
 Even budget digital cameras have 8 megapixels or more.
 If you fill your frame with your subject, you've got plenty of pixels to produce really good quality.

+What should you look for when comparing camera sensors and pixel count?
 There are three primary ways to find out if the camera you considering has the right sensor for your needs.

 No, I find the most useful information about photography equipment (and many other products I buy) from photographers who have purchased and used the camera already.
-These are every day people like you who want to get the right product, at the right price.
+These are everyday people like you who want to get the right product, at the right price.

 When people are searching for a definition of what is a pixel or an explanation of pixel or the definition of megapixel, it is usually because they want to make an intelligent decision on comparing digital cameras and choosing the right one.